glacials/twos.dev/src/cold/brownnote.md

   <div class="device-power"></div>
 </div>

-Let me know what you think,
-or join the [TestFlight][testflight] group to give me some feedback before proper release.
+Let me know what you think by [grabbing it from the App Store](appstore), or join the [TestFlight][testflight] group to give me some feedback before proper releases.

 <!-- _Brown Note is available on the [App Store][appstore] for iOS._ -->